 The first one is an improved condition of your heart.
 Your heart is a muscle like any other and in order for it to become strong, it must be worked.
 If you fail to work it, it will weaken over time and this will cause a variety of negative health effects.
 By getting the heart pumping at a faster rate on regular basis you will keep it in shape and healthy.
 Too many people getting winded just performing simple exercises such as walking up the stairs and the primary reason for this is because they are neglecting to work their heart muscle.

-Another reason to perform cardio is for its effects on the metabolism.
-Along with speeding up your heart rate, cardiovascular exercise also increases the rate of various others processes in the body, also known as your metabolism.
-Generally speaking, the more intense the cardio session, the more noticeable increase you will see with regards to metabolic rate.
+Another reason to perform cardio is for its effects on metabolism.
+Along with speeding up your heart rate, cardiovascular exercise also increases the rate of various other processes in the body, also known as your metabolism.
+Generally speaking, the more intense the cardio session, the more noticeable the increase you will see with regards to metabolic rate.
 Intense interval sprints(also known as HIIT) increase metabolism, the highest with a process called EPOC(Excess Post-exercise Oxygen Consumption).
-An increased metabolism means an easier time maintaining your weight(or losing weight as the case may be)
+Increased metabolism means an easier time maintaining your weight(or losing weight as the case may be)

 Performing cardiovascular exercise also changes the hormonal profile in your body considerably.
 It releases “feel good” hormones that will help ease symptoms of depression ab fatigue ass well as releasing hormones that decrease the appetite.
 Individuals who partake in regular cardio exercise often have a much more positive outlook on life simply because they are getting the stress-relief benefits from these hormones.